Sid-352/Tweet-Scraper/README.md

 ### Running the Workflow
 Go in Actions Tab, In the Actions sidebar find the correct workflow name, ``Fetch Latest Tweet from @DarkSoulsGame`` in this case, click on it and then click on the ``Run Workflow`` option.

-## Using the code with another handle
-If you want to use the code with another twitter handle (e.g. ``@ELDENRING``), you need to modify the code to some degree.
-Replace the Twitter Handle on ``line 7`` of the code with one of your choosing, or the code can be modified to take an input from the user.

-The difficult part comes with Twitter usernames, a pre-defined name was used in this code on ``line 89``, which can be replaced with a generic title, or if possible a block of code to efficiently extract the Twitter username.